 -

-A significant legislation change is expected to take place in 2024 that will have material impact on the Hungarian real estate registration regime.
+A significant legislation change is expected to take place in 2025 that will have material impact on the Hungarian real estate registration regime.
 Currently Act CXLI of 1997 on the Real Estate Registry is in force being the fundamental source of real estate law in Hungary.
 However it has entered into force almost a quarter of a century ago.
 In the past approx. 25 years radical changes have taken place at technological and also social fields.
 In accordance with the above circumstances Act C of 2021 (“New Land Registry Act”) and the relating implementing decree have been published by the Hungarian legislator to provide for a more up-to- date legal environment and registration process.
-The New Land Registry Act was planned to enter into force in February 2023, however as the required technical background was not completed in time, the actual entry into force is envisaged on 1 October 2024.
+The New Land Registry Act was planned to enter into force in February 2023, and then postponed to 1 October 2024, however as the required technical background was not completed in time, the actual entry into force is envisaged 15 January 2025.

 -